Skip to main content

 The cost of digital marketing in Australia is far less mysterious than the industry sometimes makes it.
 Decide which delivery model fits your stage, get specific about what you actually need across each channel, and demand pricing transparency from anyone you're considering working with.

-The biggest mistake we see Australian SMBs make isn't paying too much — it's paying for vague scope and ending up with patchy execution.
+The biggest mistake we see Australian SMBs make isn't paying too much.
+It's paying for vague scope and ending up with patchy execution.
 Whether you go with an agency, freelancer, fixed-price platform, or in-house hire, a clear list of deliverables and a clear measurement plan will save you more money than any negotiation.

 related blog post